innodatalabs/tbert/README.md

 pip install tbert
 ```

-To run CLI utilities, original TF BERT code is required, as well as
+To run unit tests and CLI utilities, original TF BERT code is required, as well as
 TensorFlow library:

 ```